oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/GetDockerDetailsForYourTenancy.md

 Now go to the [OCIR Availability By Region list.](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab)

-Locate your region on the list and then to the right identify the URL, for example we can see below in the case of Frankfurt the OCIR URL to use is `https://fra.ocir.io`
+Locate your region on the list and then to the right identify the region code, for example we can see below in the case of Frankfurt the OCIR region code to use is `fra` for Sydney it's `syd`

 ![](images/fra.png)